Sugar certainly is a hot topic.

 We realize in today's world it's almost impossible to eliminate sugar from the average person's diet.
 As busy moms, wives and working women, it just isn't feasible to spend all our time in the kitchen cooking meals from scratch.
 The problem is MOST pre-made foods have lots of overly processed added sugars (check out How Manufacturers Hide it in Your “Healthy” Food).

 To help you navigate the sugar-laden grocery store aisles and move away from overly processed sugars that so many foods are filled with, we've put together some general ways to be mindful of the types and amount of sugar you're consuming.

 Sugar falls under two categories, natural sugar or added sugar.

 Sugars that are considered added sugars are added during the manufacturing process to food that naturally does not contain them.
 Have you ever looked at a label and realized how many names there are for sugar?

 Some of the less familiar ingredients that indicate added sugar are items that contain dext or ose in the name of their ingredients, such as maltodextrin, maltose, dextrose, and sucrose.

-You may be surprised how many items you find refined sugar or HFCS in, ranging from sweetened applesauce, condiments, bread, cereal, protein bars, salad dressings, lunch meat, pasta sauces, peanut butter, jam, jelly, sodas, sweetened milk, cookies, crackers, fruit drinks and even baked beans!
+You may be surprised how many items you find refined sugar or HFCS in, ranging from sweetened applesauce, condiments, bread, cereal, salad dressings, lunch meat, protein bars, pasta sauces, peanut butter, jam, jelly, sodas, sweetened milk, cookies, crackers, fruit drinks and even baked beans!
 The list goes on.
-The only surefire way to know if sugar has been added to a food item is to check the ingredients listed!
+The only surefire way to know if sugar has been added to a food item is to check the ingredients listed.